 I do.
 I do like the idea of getting a, I, I have, I do really like the idea of audio interfaces and Pete Johns is here and has lots of audio interfaces.
 I like the idea of them for helping you get better audio.
 And that’s kind of the next step for me.
 And I’m excited about that, but yeah, in terms of Stream Deck, I’m not quite there yet.

-So some people have great experiences with El Gato support.
+Some people have great experiences with El Gato support.
 Some people like me, don’t.
 Some people have great experiences with Restream and some people don’t.
-So I’m glad to hear that, you know, it’s not all bad, so that’s kind of, yeah, that’s kind of the experiences today.
+I’m glad to hear that, you know, it’s not all bad, so that’s kind of, yeah, that’s kind of the experiences today.

 Now, everyone you have been absolutely amazing on today’s live stream.
 O.G Kitch said, “Oops.
 Didn’t mean to open that can of worms”.
 No, that’s okay.
 That’s okay.
 You went to know that I had raged with El Gato support, but that they’re definitely not your fault, their fault.